1-703-996-9072 katy@vivelexperience.com

 Day 8Dakar

-Climb the stairs for a great view of Dakar at the Monument de la Renaissance.
-Continue towards downtown Dakar along the coast to the Marché Artisanal next to the urban fishing village of Soumbédioune.
+Before it gets too hot, we’ll start the day with a climb up the stairs for a great view of Dakar at the Monument de la Renaissance.
+We’ll continue towards downtown Dakar along the coast to the Marché Artisanal next to the urban fishing village of Soumbédioune.
 Tour the inside of an impressive nearby mosque and learn about Islam in Senegal.
 Participate in a beach clean-up on Pointe des Almadies with a local environmental activist; enjoy lunch on the westernmost point of Africa with a simple sandwich lunch.
 If we’re lucky, we will have the chance to attend an informal concert of some famous Senegalese musicians at a local restaurant.

 Day 9Dakar